fruho/fruhoapp/README.md

 ### What is Fruho?

 Fruho is an open-source, zero-configuration, VPN client software for Linux.
 It supports automatic setup and allows importing configurations from VPN services and connecting to your own VPN server.
+Visit https://fruho.com for more details.

 &nbsp;